Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Method

 \\ where $\lambda \ge 0$ is the fixed scaling factor.
-The sparse reward term preserves the intended task objective, while the shaping term is used only to improve learning under finite budgets.
-In all results reported, the candidates are compared using the sparse objective in~\cref{eq:sparse_objective}, not the shaped return.
+The sparse reward term preserves the intended task objective, while the shaping term is used to improve learning efficiency under finite budgets.
+In all experiments, the candidates are compared using the sparse objective in~\cref{eq:sparse_objective}, not the shaped return.